Everything you need to know about traveling by motorhome in the USA

 .

-Most of the campgrounds we stayed at had a communal dump station where RVs would stop on their way out and dump their water.
-At the few campgrounds where we had our own private dump station, we left the hoses connected the entire time.
-At some campgrounds there was nothing, neither exclusive nor communal.
-We went three days without dumping swamp essence and it went well.
+Most of the campgrounds we stayed at had a communal dump station where you could stop on your way out and empty the tanks.
+At a few places, we had our own private hook-up right at our spot, so we left the hoses connected the whole time.
+Some campsites had neither option — in those cases, we just held out.
+We went three days without dumping what we lovingly called the swamp essence, and it was totally fine.

 .